-The Grand Forks Clinic was named for its founders, Henry Herbert Healy, Henry W.F.
+The Grand Forks Clinic was originally named for its founders, Henry Herbert Healy, Henry W.F.
 Law, and Henry Gustav Woutat in 1916.
 The Healy, Law, Woutat Clinic was located on Demers Avenue and Fourth Street.
 The clinic grew and in the 1930s added a new partner, Dr. John H. Moore, thus the name of the clinic became Healy, Law, Woutat, Moore Clinic.
-In the 1940s the clinic became The Grand Forks Clinic.
+In the 1940s, the clinic became the Grand Forks Clinic.

 Construction began on the new clinic in the 1970s.
-It was occupied in November of 1976 with an open house staged in April 1977.
-It was 75,000 square feet with an addition 36,000 feet planned for expansion.
-On July 1, 1997 the Grand Forks Clinic integrated with United Health Services and is now a part of Altru Health System.
+It was occupied in November 1976 with an open house in April 1977.
+It was 75,000 square feet with 36,000 feet planned for expansion.
+On July 1, 1997, the Grand Forks Clinic integrated with United Health Services and is now part of Altru Health System.